Inkunabula font

 Inkunabula inherited the scribal abbreviations from the 15th-century original.
 These abbreviations were used in Europe as early as the 3rd century by scribes to conserve writing material.
 Early printed books continued this practice for the same reason, and also included many ligatures that have since fallen out of use.
 It’s important to note, however, that the symbols used for abbreviations varied noticeably depending on the geographical region of the text’s origin.

-The new typeface from Nebiolo included the dark-colored symbols shown in the image below, while those in red were added for completeness, as they appear in the original text.
-One of the symbols, however, I did not find in the Roman text but rather — curiously — in the Gothic version: what I assumed to be the abbreviation for “-us” at the end of a word.
-In the Roman version, this symbol took the form shown in red.
-I have not yet been able to determine the origin of this glyph or why a symbol from a different script was introduced.
+The new typeface by Nebiolo included the characters shown in dark color in the image below, while those marked in red were added for completeness, as they appear in the original text.
+Interestingly, one of the characters was not found in the Roman-style text but rather within the Gothic-style section: the abbreviation for “-us” at the end of a word.
+In the Roman text, that abbreviation appears in the form shown in red in the image.
+Perhaps the decision to introduce a sign from a different script is due to the fact that the Inkunabula series was created for the facsimile reprint of an early edition of De Regimine Sanitatis by Giacomino da Confienza, which specifically required the use of scribal abbreviations.

 Final thoughts